Assessing Suicidal Ideation

 Newer therapists tend to get really nervous when it comes to assessing suicidal ideation.
 One distressing thought is that bringing up the topic might somehow implant a stronger desire to commit suicide in their client.
 Another distressing thought is that bringing up the topic might somehow make things awkward and hinder the burgeoning therapeutic alliance.

 But neither of these fears are founded.
 The truth is that asking about suicidal ideation isn’t telling anyone to do anything.
 If someone isn’t feeling suicidal asking them about it won’t change that fact and the conversation can move on.
-If they are feeling suicidal asking them about it not only shows concern but also isolates the most pressing problem right away and allows for immediate intervention, where feeling awkward and therefore letting the question slide leaves the most important piece of the puzzle off the table.
+If they are feeling suicidal asking them about it not only shows concern but also isolates the most pressing problem right away and allows for immediate intervention, while feeling awkward and therefore letting the question slide leaves the most important piece of the puzzle off the table.

 Depression is a dark and lonely place.
 Suicidal ideation is a dark and lonely place.
 We’re all taught in our society to buck up, to be individualistic, to put a smile on our faces, to be normal, to fight through it.
 We don’t want to burden friends or family with our dark thoughts.
 Many of us have no idea how to even put these thoughts into words.